Nimo

 Important points to keep in mind

-A single spot or peak suggests but does not prove purity because co-migration or co-elution can mask impurities.
+A single spot or peak suggests but does not prove purity as co-migration can mask impurities.

-Rf values require identical experimental conditions for valid comparisons; record solvent, plate type and temperature.
+Rf values require identical conditions for valid comparisons; record solvent, plate type, and temperature.

-Co-spotting and spiking with a standard provide stronger evidence of identity than Rf or retention time alone.
+Co-spotting and spiking with a standard provide stronger identity evidence than Rf or retention time alone.

-Detector sensitivity and sample concentration determine whether trace impurities are visible.
+Detector sensitivity and sample concentration dictate trace impurity visibility.

-Changing solvent polarity or stationary phase can improve separation and reveal hidden impurities.
+Adjusting solvent polarity or stationary phase can enhance separation and reveal hidden impurities.

 Built with v0